Azhar-B/Reading-Notes/README.md

 [Growth Mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset).
 ## About The Author
 Azhar Ali Baig is a veteran of the United States Army who seeks to make positive changes in the world through his daily work.
 He can be found at [Azhar Ali Baig](https://github.com/Azhar-B).

+## Choosing A Text Editor

+### What is A Text Editor

+A text editor is a piece of software used to write and manage text for software developing.